renovatebot/renovate/docs/usage/config-presets.md

 }
 ```

-Let's say you wish to modify that default behaviour, such as to schedule Renovate to process upgrades only during non-office hours.
+Say you want to modify the default behaviour, for example scheduling Renovate to process upgrades during non-office hours only.
-In that case you could modify the default `renovate.json` to be like this:
+To do this you can modify the default `renovate.json` file like this:

 ```json
 {